Summer 2021 examination results:

 Teaching and Learning at The Holmewood School London is consistently Good and Outstanding.

-Attendance at The Holmewood School London is judged to be Outstanding.
+Attendance at The Holmewood School London is judged to be Good/Outstanding at 94.7%.

 Looked After Children:

 In 2020 - 2021 we had no LAC on role.